 Taxpayers need to protect themselves against social media scams, which frequently use events like COVID-19 to try to trick people.
 Social media enables anyone to share information with anyone else on the Internet, and scammers are becoming proficient in being able to use that information for a wide variety of scams.

 Criminals frequently exploit natural disasters and other situations, such as the current COVID-19 pandemic, by setting up fake charities to steal from people trying to help in times of need.
 Fraudulent schemes normally start with unsolicited contact by telephone, text, social media, e-mail or in-person using a variety of tactics.
 Bogus websites use names like those of legitimate charities to trick people to send money or provide personal financial information.
 They may even claim to be working for or on behalf of the IRS to help victims file casualty loss claims and get tax refunds.
 Taxpayers should be particularly wary of charities with names that mimic those of nationally known organizations.

-n summary, it always pays to be vigilant, and double check if you feel like something is out of place.
-As you can see from the various examples above, the criminals will attack both companies and individual taxpayers.
+In summary, it always pays to be vigilant, and double-check if you feel like something is out of place.
+As you can see from the various examples above, criminals will attack both companies and individual taxpayers.
 Pay extra attention and care to your elderly relatives, as they are more likely to be targeted and victimized by scammers than anyone else in today’s increasingly technologically complicated society.

 If you have questions above any of these potential scams, or other inquiries about your tax returns, contact a member of the Barnes Dennig tax team today.
 We’re here to help!